metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Oddly enough, the Giants defense seems to have clamped down on Dallas ground game after the first quarter.

 But just like that, the Cowboys pick up their ground game once they start running outside the box with pulled guards and tackles leading the way.
+The Giants need to fix their C gap issues before they're finally competent against the run.

 ***